radiantlogic-v8/documentation-eoc/documentation/environments/environment-details/environment-overview.md

 ### Monitoring

 Under the *Monitoring* tab, you can view dashboard(s) with monitoring reports related to your application.
-The dashboard displays information such as CPU usage, Memory usage, Disk usage, etc. You can specify which node and the time-range you'd like to retrieve the dashboard for.
+The dashboard displays information such as CPU usage, Memory usage, Disk usage, etc. While generating a dashboard, you can specify the node and the time-range for the dashboard.
 You can also enable or disable refresh option for the dashboard.

 ![image description](images/app-monitoring.png)